mikemajesty/BeaconMusic/README.md

-# BeaconMusic - Listen to your favorite songs in the places you like to go.
+# BeaconMusic - Share the songs you love with the places you love

 ###### See web Player [Tegra Beer](http://beer.dev.tegra.me/player/)